Fatal1ty/mashumaro/README.md

 | `datetime`, `date`, `time` | [`ciso8601`](https://github.com/closeio/ciso8601#supported-subset-of-iso-8601), [`pendulum`](https://github.com/sdispater/pendulum) | How to parse datetime string.
 By default native [`fromisoformat`](https://docs.python.org/3/library/datetime.html#datetime.datetime.fromisoformat) of corresponding class will be used for `datetime`, `date` and `time` fields.
 It's the fastest way in most cases, but you can choose an alternative. |
 | `NamedTuple`, `namedtuple` | `as_list`, `as_dict`                                                                                                                | How to unpack named tuples.
 By default `as_list` engine is used that means your named tuple class instance will be created from a list of its values.
 You can unpack it from a dictionary using `as_dict` engine.                                                                                       |

+> [!NOTE]\
-In addition, you can pass a field value as is without changes using [`pass_through`](#passing-field-values-as-is).
+> You can pass a field value as is without changes on deserialization using [`pass_through`](#passing-field-values-as-is).

 Example: